Department of Undergraduate Theology

 THEO-320 Systematic Theology II: Pneumatology Ecclesiology, Eschatology 3 Credits

 This course covers Pneumatology, Eccelsiology, and Eschatology. ÿUsing Scripture and the church's historic theological wisdom this course is a study of the Holy Spirit's person, work, and gifts, the church's nature and vocation, and the last things, including the resurrection, final judgment, and new creation.
-Core requirement for the religion major offered every semester.
+Core requirement for the theology major offered every semester.

 Prerequisite: NT-101C, OT-201C; THEO-101C or THEO-103C/H